korpling/pepper/pepper-doc/src/main/doxygen/developers/developers.md

 To create a full functional Pepper instance go to PEPPER_HOME and run

 \code
-mvn clean package assembly:single install
+mvn clean install assembly:single
 \endcode

 clean - to clean up
-package - to create the jars of sub-project assembly:single - to bundle the projects to zip files install - to deploy all sub projects to local maven repository
+install - to deploy all sub projects to local maven repository assembly:single - to bundle the projects to zip files

 Further topics
 ===